Training Link People Expand all

 Having previously run a charity in Cornwall, called ‘OHM’, Colin is well equipped with the skills and experience to make an effective and involved management committee member at Training Link.
 ‘OHM’ helped give legal and other advice.
 Colin assisted with raising finances to support these endeavours by promoting concerts.

-“I currently have three learners – one of them is a Bangladeshi man, who is practically learning a new language.
+“I had three learners – one of them is a Bangladeshi man, who is practically learning a new language.
 The other two are Irish travellers who are quite comfortable speaking, but have poor reading and writing.”

-Colin works with these learners on an individual basis, deciding how to tackle each of their literacy needs as he sees fit: “There’s no set way of doing it; it’s a question of familiarity.
+Colin worked with these learners on an individual basis, deciding how to tackle each of their literacy needs as he saw fit: “There’s no set way of doing it; it’s a question of familiarity.
 The more they see a word, the more it will become familiar.
 I use the books and resources we have here to keep them going.”